stevebonhomme/jekyll-wilt/about.md

 ---
 title: About
 layout: page
-description: This is what I do.
+description: This is what I do
 permalink: "/about/"
 background: '/img/bg-about.jpg'
 ---